Kray twins: Reggie

-Reggie married Frances Shea in 1965; she committed suicide two years later.
-In 1997 Reggie married Roberta Jones, whom he met while still in prison.
-She was helping to publicise a film she was making about Ronnie, who had died in hospital two years earlier.
+Reggie married Frances Shea in 1965.
+It was thought she took her own life in 1967, but only two days after her death, Ronnie confessed to Reggie that he had murdered her.
+Reggie only told this to a few people, one of whom was a fellow inmate, Bradley Allardyce.
+In 1997, Reggie married Roberta Jones, whom he met while still in prison.
+She was helping to publicise a film she was making about Ronnie, who had died in the hospital two years earlier.